daattali/beautiful-jekyll/competition-tips.md

 needing to multiply two 10-digit numbers by hand, then consider that you may be missing something in the form of a more elegant solution.
 This comes up a lot with exponents and factorials, so expect fractions to have a lot of cancelling out.

-## 4) Know what you can bring to the competition and don’t forget it.
+## 4) Know what you can bring to the competition and don't forget it.
 Pretty much every competition requires that you bring pencils.
 Prefer mechanical pencils that do not need to be sharpened and bring a spare just in case.